What lessons can we learn from healthy churches?

 13. Most theological training programs tend to be more academic than functional.

-14. To be effective, Bible teaching, including Sunday School and other forms of discipleship, must be done in a context that includes intentional evangelism.
+14. To be fruitful, Bible teaching, including Sunday School and other forms of discipleship, must be done in a context that includes intentional evangelism.

 Slack, James B. "Strategies for Church Planting" in Missiology.
 Edited by John Mark Terry, Ebbie Smith and Justin Anderson.
 Nashville, TN.: Broadman and Holman Publishers.